RutvikPanchal/DockerCompose/README.md

 <br/>

 ```
 1.)
+Docker uses the name of the parent directory of docker-compose.yaml as the name of compose project

+2.)
 Use the Docker Desktop app to see all the set environment variables.
 It's located under Pod > Inspect Tab
     - It probably uses printenv to get a list of all the set environment variables
 ```